 So before any of you even plan to go back to the office, ensure that you communicate what is expected and what scheduling plans will benefit the entirety of the team.
 For more on what your hybrid team could look like, read through our list of key points for the potential challenges and benefits of what’s to come with the new hybrid model.

 As much as you have it in mind for what your hybrid schedule could look like, that may not be what works for your entire team.

 Again, you want to provide open and honest communication with your team as to what you hope for your own hybrid schedule, and what their goals are for their own schedules.
 As such, you may need to be a bit more open and flexible with what the coming weeks and months could look like.
-For instance, if you have teams that are now spread across the country or across the world, a Monday meeting at 9 a.m. may not work for everyone — global teams can use tools like Every Time Zone to alleviate this issue.
+For instance, if you have teams that are now spread across the country or across the world, a Monday meeting at 9 a.m. may not work for everyone.
+To help organize meetings across different time zones, global teams can use tools like Every Time Zone.

 Invest in yourself and your office space.